 If you play a scale of C minor, the next note up after C is D. An ordinary D. Not in this case.
 Nothing is ordinary here.
-In a cruel sounding twist the D has been flattened, a warning finger squeezing down on the C below, pressing down on all comers.
+In a cruel-sounding twist, the D has been flattened, a warning finger squeezing down on the C below, pressing down on all comers.
 The darkness of the key matches the gloom of the Godfather's office.
-C minor with added minor, shifting the conventional out of true, bending it to the will of the padrone, a touch of stricture to let the listener understand this is a character to take notice of.
+C minor with an added minor, shifting the conventional out of true, bending it to the will of the padrone, a touch of stricture to let the listener understand this is a character to take notice of.

 Nino Rota, Child Prodigy